BHAAA-ZLM/DSAA_Homework/README.md

 main reason I chose this major and this cours.

 - ✉️ Email: 12112618@mail.sustech.edu.cn
-- 😍 Hobbies: Watch Bilibili during spare times, Learn new stuff, playing games and Exercises
+- 😍 Hobbies: Watch travel videos on Bilibili during spare times, Learn new stuff, playing games and Exercises
 - 🤔 Dreams: Study aboard for a Doctor degree

 ## About the Course